HomeVestors Reviews: What You Need to Know

 HomeVestors can make the home selling process both fast and predictable.
 However, the convenience comes at a cost.

-Like other cash buyers, HomeVestors typically only purchases houses if they're getting a bargain price — sometimes for as little as 50% of the home’s fair market value.
-Sellers will almost always get more money for their home by listing on the open market.
+Like other cash buyers, HomeVestors typically only purchases houses if they're getting a bargain price — sometimes for as little as 50% of the home's fair market value.
+Sellers will almost always get more money for their home by listing on the open market, even when selling a house 'as is.'

 Selling your house on the open market creates competition among buyers, helping you sell quickly while still getting top dollar for your home.
 And if you sell with a reputable discount brokerage, you can get a lower commission rate, which keeps even more of your hard-earned equity in your pocket.